Image Clustering with External Guidance: Experiments

 \subsubsection{Number of nearest neighbors $\hat{N}$}

-To collaborate the text and image modalities, we propose to mutually distill their neighborhood information.
-Here, we evaluate the performance of TAC with different numbers of nearest neighbors $\bar{N}$ in Fig.~\ref{fig: number_of_neighbors}.
+To collaborate the text and image modalities, TAC mutually distills their neighborhood information.
+Here, we evaluate TAC with different numbers of nearest neighbors $\bar{N}$ in Fig.~\ref{fig: number_of_neighbors}.
 The results demonstrate that TAC is robust to diverse numbers of $\bar{N}$.
-In our experiments, we simply fix $\bar{N}=50$ on all datasets of varying sizes.
-However, we find the performance of TAC could be further boosted if $\bar{N}$ is delicately tuned.
+Though a smaller choice of $\bar{N}$ leads to slight improvements on ImageNet-Dogs, we find the default $\bar{N}=50$ achieves stable results across different datasets.